blinklad/plore/readme.md

 - Recursive ISearch.
 - Track/calculate: Directory cumulative size.
 - CursorInfo: Display cumulative size and number of files
+- Windows file handler: We can read registry entries to find out what programs are used to open an extension.
+This allows previewing the paths in a lister.
+Or, we can use `ShellExecute` with the `open` 'verb', which would be harder to provide feedback with, but require less registry reading nonsense.

 ### VIMGUI TODOs:
    - ~~Actual alpha blending~~